-Imagine you’re Salvator Mundi.
+Imagine youโre Salvator Mundi:

+Yes, you’re a painting.
 Leonardo da Vinci created you around the year 1500.
 Five hundred and seventeen years later, you sold for $450.3 million.

 What a great moment!
-You’re worth almost half a billion dollars!
+Youโre worth almost half a billion dollars!
 How self-affirming.

 But then you get locked away in storage.

-Fulfillment Empties Fast Once You’re Useless
+Fulfillment Empties Fast Once Youโre Useless

 A lot of retirees, start-up exit-ees, inheritees, and lottery winners know how it feels to be like Salvator Mundi in storage.
-They’re worth a lot.
+Theyโre worth a lot.
 Their physical needs are exceeded.
-And they’re unfulfilled because they’re not doing anything useful.
+And theyโre unfulfilled because theyโre not doing anything useful.

 I got a taste of this feeling in 2014.
 I was 28.
 I was a year into my pretirement.
-I’d traveled all over.
+Iโd traveled all over.
 I was free.
 And I had enough Apple and Amazon stock to keep at it for years.

 Then, one day, Bing!

-The low fuel warning light flashed on my mental dashboard: Approaching emptiness.
 So soon!?
-Since I’m not one of those lunatics who takes pride in draining their tank to the last milliliter, I stopped my joyride and rushed to hit the pump to fill up by doing useful things.
+Since Iโm not one of those lunatics who takes pride in draining their tank to the last milliliter, I stopped my joyride and rushed to hit the pump to fill up by doing useful things.

 This taught me a lesson: